3 Thoughts on Your Quarterly Snap Check

 Brass swivel snaps come in a wide array of sizes and are appropriate for flags as small as 3' x 5' to as large as 8'x12'.
 Stainless steel swivel snaps are appropriate for flags that are larger than 8'x12'.

-Send us your pictures of snap hooks, American flags, flagpoles, ropes, or other accessories!
+Send us your pictures of your American patriotic decor, American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.